Amey-Thakur/APPLIED-MATHEMATICS-III/README.md

 ### Acknowledgments

-Special gratitude to [Dr. Subir Rao](https://www.linkedin.com/in/dr-subir-r-7ba04610/), whose exceptional teaching of Applied Mathematics profoundly shaped my understanding and appreciation of the subject.
-His clear explanations, methodical approach, and ability to make complex mathematical concepts accessible ignited a genuine curiosity for problem-solving that remains with me today.
-The principles and techniques he taught continue to guide my analytical thinking, and his dedication to student learning exemplifies the transformative power of great teaching.
+I am deeply grateful to [Dr. Subir Rao](https://www.linkedin.com/in/dr-subir-r-7ba04610/) for his exceptional teaching in Applied Mathematics, which played a significant role in shaping my understanding of the subject.
+His clear, disciplined approach and careful treatment of complex ideas made the subject both accessible and intellectually engaging.
+The habits of reasoning and problem-solving he emphasized continue to guide my analytical thinking, and his commitment to teaching has left a lasting impression on my academic growth.

 I am also grateful to the faculty members, mentors, and peers who contributed to this learning experience.